Common allergens associated with cats

 Symptoms of cat-related allergies

-One minute you are fine, and the next, your eyes are staging a protest, getting all weepy and red.
-It is not exactly the watery-eyed look of someone moved by the beauty of their pet, but more of the ‘help, I can’t see past my tears’ kind.
+One minute you’re fine, and the next, your eyes are staging a protest, getting all weepy and red.
+It isn’t exactly the watery-eyed look of someone moved by the beauty of their pet, but more of the ‘help, I can’t see past my tears’ kind.
 And then there’s the itching – oh, the relentless itching!
 Imagine an itch you can’t scratch away, especially rough when it hits your eyes or nose.
-It is like your body’s dialled up the sensitivity, and every little tickle becomes a full-blown itch-fest.
+It’s like your body’s dialled up the sensitivity, and every little tickle becomes a full-blown itch-fest.

-Then, there’s the throat — your trusty food chute that turns traitor, scratching and tickling until you sound like a frog that is seen better days.
-And if you consider breathing should be the least of your problems, ponder again.
-Your chest tightens up faster than a drum, and you find yourself whistling while you breathe – and not because you’re chipper.
+Then, there’s the throat — your trusty food chute that turns traitor, scratching and tickling until you sound like a frog this is seen better days.
+And if you consider breathing should be the least of your problems, consider again.
+Your chest tightens up faster than a drum, and you find yourself whistling while you breathe – and not because you are chipper.

 Now, it’s not all doom and gloom.
 You’re armed with the signs, and that’s half the battle won.
 Recognizing these symptoms as tell-tale allergen reactions brings you one step closer to reclaiming harmony in your cat-fuelled life.
 And remember, your furry companion isn’t trying to turn you into an itchy, sneezy mess on purpose; they just want to share some love, perhaps with a side of dander — something we’re getting to the bottom of!